Picturing urban resilience seen from the citizen point of view

 This blog is aimed at proposing a gateway where everyone showing interest in urban resilience is welcome to comment.
 It should be seen as an opened platform and will be updated, depending on reactions, comments, and my own work.
 This work is based on a photographic technique I have developed using the special features of argentic photographic paper.
-Pictures will evolve in time according to their light exposure, recalling one of the fundamental of urban resilience: moving from one state of balance to another one depending on an hazard occurrence (symbolized by the light in my work).
+Pictures will evolve in time according to their light exposure, recalling one of the fundamentals of urban resilience: moving from one state of balance to another one depending on an hazard occurrence (symbolized by the light in my work).
 As a citizen non-expert, I have the easy part: underscoring the questioning raised by urban resilience through my photographic work.
 I leave to experts the difficult task to provide answers, assuming that there are answers, which might not be 100 % sure in all cases.

 It seems that there is a huge ambiguity on the definition of urban resilience.
 In 2015, Sara Meerow (1), University of Michigan, found 25 different definitions of urban resilience, all of them published by “recognized” editors.
 None of them appeared satisfactory.
 Sara Meerow gave the 26th.
 Where is the ambiguity coming from?
 At the end, there is no definition needed if we do not agree on the prerequisites and on the ultimate objective backing the concept.

 The prerequisites have been recalled many times by different authors: We cannot separate people of their urban environment as both of them belong to the same process: the urban way of life.
 Understanding this prerequisite is key as it enables to understand how our contemporary thinking can articulate the relations between people and their environment, the latter word understood as the space, the location, the networks and their functions.
 An urban space is a territory where different balances of powers are potentially conflictual one to each other as they do not have the same priorities (economical, sociological, ecological, etc…).
 Urban resilience is located at the interface of those different forces in order to regulate them.
 (2)